 Day seven bill introduction

-A complete list of introduced bills is available at NebraskaLegislature.gov.
+A complete list of bills introduced thus far is available at NebraskaLegislature.gov.
 New bills may be introduced for the first 10 legislative days, or until Jan.
 18.